Daniel-Prado/CarND-Behavioral-Cloning-P3/writeup_template.md

 * I knew that ideally the preprocessing should be implemented within the KERAS model.
 1st because that way you don't need to pre-process in python code (slow) in drive.py in realtime (which could lead to performance issues) and 2nd because KERAS should provide a more efficient implementation that eventually could take advantage of the GPU.
 However, my attemps to do so failed, it is not straightforward to implement a Lambda in Keras that uses OpenCV functions inside...
 * Finally, I wanted to try something 'original' for this project and I spent quite a lot of time trying a model than pre-processed the input images to transform them into a "bird-eye" view.
-This is discussed in section XXXXXXXXXXXXXXXX.
+This is discussed in an Appendix at the end of this document.